DY-Patil-RAIT/CSI-Competitive-Programming-101/README.md

 # CSI – Competitive Programming 101 💻

 Welcome to the **Competitive Programming 101** workshop repository!
-This one-day, hands-on workshop by **CSI-RAIT** is designed to kickstart your journey into the world of Competitive Programming.
+This hands-on workshop by **CSI-RAIT** is designed to kickstart your journey into the world of Competitive Programming.

 ---